 NAEd/SPENCER POSTDOCTORAL FELLOWSHIP PROGRAM

-The National Academy of Education/Spencer Postdoctoral Fellowship Program supports up to 30 early career scholars working in critical areas of education research.
+The National Academy of Education/Spencer Postdoctoral Fellowship Program supports 30 early career scholars working in critical areas of education research.
 These $70,000 fellowships support non-residential postdoctoral proposals that make significant scholarly contributions to the field of education.
 The program also develops the careers of its recipients through professional development activities involving National Academy of Education members.

 2019 POSTDOCTORAL FELLOWSHIP APPLICATION

-The application for the 2018 NAEd/Spencer Postdoctoral Fellowship Program is now closed!
+The application for the 2019 NAEd/Spencer Postdoctoral Fellowship Program will be open soon!

 “The NAEd/Spencer Postdoctoral Fellowship program is special because it funds early career scholars from a wide variety of disciplinary perspectives.
 To date, nearly 800 current and former fellows have been awarded this prestigious fellowship, including many of today’s most productive and influential education researchers.”